Extensions of Lie-Rinehart algebras and cotangent bundle reduction: Non-regular quotients of cotangent bundles

-A special case of Theorem \ref{sec} arises when $G$ is a Lie group and when the action is principal.
-This case has been dealt with in Theorem \ref{alg} above.
-In particular, the induced Poisson algebra $\Sigm_A[L]$ then yields a complete description of the Poisson algebra $\left(C^{\infty}(\mathrm T^*\QQ)^G,\{\,\cdot\, ,\, \cdot\, \}\right)$ on the quotient space $(\mathrm T^*\QQ)/G$.
-In Theorem \ref{sec}, we do {\em not\/} assert that, for general $G$ and $Q$, a {\em complete\/} description of the Poisson algebra $\left(C^{\infty}(\mathrm T^*\QQ)^G,\{\,\cdot\, ,\, \cdot\, \}\right)$ on the quotient space $(\mathrm T^*\QQ)/G$ is obtained, though; only the subalgebra $\Sigm_A[L]$ is recovered, and in general the relationship between $\Sigm_A[L]$ and $C^{\infty}(\mathrm T^*\QQ)^G$ is more subtle than that between the functions on the total space of a cotangent bundle that are polynomial on the fibers and all smooth functions on that total space; in particular, the algebra $\Sigm_A[L]$ does not simply come down to a Fr\'echet dense subalgebra of $C^{\infty}(\mathrm T^*\QQ)^G$, and invariants that cannot be recovered from $\Sigm_A[L]$ show up.
-We shall illustrate this fact in Sections \ref{homog} and \ref{invariant} below.

-\begin{proof} The algebra $A$ plainly coincides with the algebra $C^{\infty}(N)$ of ordinary smooth functions on $N$ and the regularity assumption implies that the injection from $L''$ into the $(\mathbb R,A)$-Lie algebra $\mathrm{Der}(A)\cong\mathrm {Vect}(N)$ of ordinary smooth vector fields on $N$ is surjective as well.
-Since $\mathrm {Vect}(N)$ is a projective $A$-module, the extension \eqref{ext11} splits in the category of $A$-modules. \end{proof}
+\begin{proof} The algebra $A$ plainly coincides with the algebra $C^{\infty}(B)$ of ordinary smooth functions on $B$, and the regularity assumption implies that the injection from $L''$ into the $(\mathbb R,A)$-Lie algebra $\mathrm{Der}(A)\cong \mathfrak{X}(B)$ of ordinary smooth vector fields on $B$ is surjective as well.
+Since, as an $A$-module, $\mathfrak{X}(B)$ is projective, the extension \eqref{ext11} splits in the category of $A$-modules. \end{proof}